 Ultrasonic Humidifiers

-Some ultrasonic humidifiers can affect your sensor readings (and ultimately your air quality) by emitting particles measured by the sensor.
+Some ultrasonic humidifiers can generate PM (and ultimately affect your air quality) by emitting particles measured by the sensor.
 This will occur if the humidifier’s reservoir is filled with tap water rather than distilled water, as basic tap water contains various minerals and impurities, or if the reservoir and water are dirty.
-There is not a way to correct this because the sensor is measuring actual particles in the air, including those produced by the humidifier.
-You can read more from the scientific, peer-reviewed paper, Effect of aerosol particles generated by ultrasonic humidifiers on the lung in mouse.
+There isn’t a way to correct this as the sensor is measuring actual particles in the air, including those produced by the humidifier.
+You can read more about this topic in this scientific, peer-reviewed paper:

-We’ve gathered a collection of additional articles as well.
-This resource of external links is found below:
+We’ve gathered a collection of other articles and studies that discuss ultrasonic humidifiers as well.

 That’s the nightly elevated PM2.5 levels that I was seeing in our bedroom.
 Apparently they was caused by the small ultrasonic humidifier we use each night.